 Instructions

 - Gather all the ingredients and prepare them by washing, chopping, cutting, peeling, or whatever is needed.
 Have the jars ready too.
-No need to sterilize these but just a good hot water rinse.
+No need to sterilize these but just give them a good rinse with hot water (from a kettle or a hot water tap).

-- Place a few celery stalks with leaves (if you chose to add these) at the bottom of each jar.
+- Place a few celery stalks with leaves (if you choose to add these) at the bottom of each jar.
+Add one garlic clove per jar.
+More if you wish.
 Arrange the best you can the melon slices into the prepared jars, and push in between the melon slices some zucchini chunks and a few carrot chunks or sticks.
 Do this until all melon has been jarred.

-- Fill up all jars with water and then pour the water back out in a measuring jug.
+- Fill up all jars with water and then pour the water back out into a measuring jug.
 Hold the top watermelon pieces so that they do not fall out.
-We do this to know exactly how much water is needed for your batch and the amount of salt to add.
+We do this to know exactly how much water your batch needs and how much salt you need to add.

 - Pour the water and salt back into the jars over the melon, add the remaining ingredients into each jar place the lid, and give each jar a little shake.